laptransang/react-router-guard/README.md

 ```

 ## Introduction
-React Router Guard is a fully solution for react router system, that provide object config route, code splitting and authentication route for you,
+React Router Guard is a fully solution for react router system, that provide react router config, route-based code splitting and authentication router for you,
-helps you save your time to setup a react router system.
+react-router-guard helps you save a lot of time to setup a react router system, for more information please read [demo](https://codesandbox.io/s/5wr9ow6xlk) and [docs](/docs/guides/Content.md)

 ## Docs
 [Migrating from 1.x to 2.x](/docs/guides/Migrating.md)